 Overall, the findings emphasize the importance of a holistic approach to education—one that integrates academic excellence with a nurturing social environment.
 Moving forward, concerted efforts from educators, administrators, and policymakers will be essential in creating inclusive, equitable, and effective learning spaces for all children, regardless of their socio-economic background.

+Limitations

 References